 Among other things, the Board is guided by legislative and other governance standards, as well as industry best practices.
-The Board, as a whole or through its audit committee, periodically reviews and assesses the Company's policies and guidelines, as well as its governance practices, to ensure they are appropriate and current.
+The Board, as a whole or through its audit committee (the "Audit Committee"), periodically reviews and assesses the Company's policies and guidelines, as well as its governance practices, to ensure they are appropriate and current.